Joel A. Tropp

 The research of the Biophotonics Laboratory, led by Professor Changhuei Yang, is focused on the development of novel tools that combine optics and microfluidics to tackle diagnostic and measurement problems in biology and medicine.
 His main research areas are ePetri, Fourier Ptychographic microscopy, and time-reversal optical focusing.

-Martin and Eileen Summerfield Professor of Applied Physics and Professor of Electrical Engineering
+Martin and Eileen Summerfield Professor of Applied Physics and Electrical Engineering

 Professor Amnon Yariv's research focuses on the theoretical and technological underpinning of optical communication.
 Present projects include: new types of semiconductor lasers, optical phase-lock systems and coherent photonics, hybrid Si/III-V devices for lasers, detectors and modulation, "Slow" light propagation in artificial periodic dielectric waveguides.